CUET History Syllabus & Comprehensive Study Plan

 Keep calm and take care

-In a preparation rush, students often forget or do not care about themselves.
+Students often forget or do not care about themselves in a preparation rush.
 Students must eat, sleep well, and care for their mind and body during this phase.
-Don't take unnecessary pressure and create anxiety for yourself.
+Don't take unnecessary pressure and create anxiety.
 Remember to rest and relax on time and maintain healthy sleeping hours.
 Without a healthy mind and body, one can't give in 100% and will always fall short.
 So, do what is necessary and don't overburden.
 Maintain a healthy study-rest balance.

 CUET (Common University Entrance Test) will be the biggest UG entrance exam carnival, and the competition will be unparalleled.
 Students must follow the above-described tips and strategies to make their plan and start their preparation journey.